-Gamechangers Latin America … accelerating innovation and growth
+Gamechangers Latin America … new ways to innovate and grow

 September 3, 2019 at Buenos Aires, Argentina

 Download the summaries of each of my masterclasses “Gamechangers Latin America” at the CMO Latam Summit 2019 in Buenos Aires, Argentina.
 You can also find all the case studies and videos on this website.
 Here are the links:

 - Gamechangers Part 1: Winning in an Incredible World.

 - Gamechangers Part 2: Leading Innovation and Growth

 - Gamechangers Part 3: Be Bold, Brave and Brilliant

 Why should you be a Gamechanger?

 The most innovative businesses see the world differently.